 Description: Some courses will be conducted only on-campus.
 These courses will have at least one on-campus class meeting each week.

 For some of these courses, if the class enrollment is larger than the room can accomodate, some class meetings may need to be conducted synchronously online, even though the course is designated as "In-person."
 Such In-person courses have been designated by the Registrar as "blended"-- a somewhat different meaning than the one used on these pages.
 For guidance on teaching these courses, please review this guidance document.

 3. Fully Remote (open to both On-campus and Remote Students)

 Description: All instruction is online, using a combination of asynchronous and synchronous learning approaches.
 Students can expect a combination of asynchronous online coursework and fully online synchronous meetings.
 Some remote courses will have designated meeting times for synchronous class meetings; other remote courses will not.
 No fully remote course will have required on-campus meetings.
-Note: All courses with more than 50 students will be fully remote in Fall 2020.

 In addition, some Fully Remote classes may offer occasional In-person meetings, at the instructor's discretion.
 In such situations, the majority of teaching and learning is asynchronous online and synchronous online, as described above; however, the instructor may, if they are able to find a suitable location, arrange intermittent on-campus meetings with on-campus students in small groups.